As seen in:

 Libraries are places where new ideas are born, places where history comes to life.
-As a librarian, you’re like a tour guide for all of the knowledge.
+And you're a librarian who knows that every book has a story to tell.

 This guide will show you:

 - A librarian resume sample better than 9 out of 10 other resumes.

 - How to write a librarian resume even if you have no experience.

 - Tips and examples of how to put skills and achievements on a librarian resume.

 - How to describe your experience on a resume for library positions to get any job you want.

 Here's a sample resume for a librarian made using our resume builder.